 All positions at COTS require a commitment to our mission: Advocating for long-term solutions to end homelessness and provide emergency shelter, services, and long-term housing for Vermonters who are experiencing homelessness or are marginally housed.

-This is a full time position with benefits.
-To apply, submit a cover letter explaining why this position is of interest to you and your resume to [email protected]
+This is a full time position with benefits; salary range starts at $55,000.
+To apply, submit a cover letter explaining why this position is of interest to you and your resume to [email protected].